Types of accounts and plans

 Get FDIC insurance and a competitive APY for your cash savings

-The Vanguard Cash Plus Account features a bank sweep program eligible for Federal Deposit Insurance Company (FDIC) insurance that offers a competitive yield on your short-term savings.
+The Vanguard Cash Plus Account features a bank sweep program eligible for Federal Deposit Insurance Corporation (FDIC) insurance that offers a competitive yield on your short-term savings.
 The account gives you a low-risk way to save for your immediate needs and for emergencies.

 Opening a 529 plan can pave the way for a well-funded education